jrean/laravel-user-verification/README.md

 If you want to override the values, simply set the `$from` and (optional) `$name` parameters.

-Please refer to the Laravel [documentation](https://laravel.com/docs/) for the proper e-mail component configuration.
+Refer to the Laravel [documentation](https://laravel.com/docs/) for the proper e-mail component configuration.

 ### E-mail View